Table of contents

 - The 50% Tissue Culture Infective Dose (TCDi50) assay quantifies the amount of virus required to produce CPE in 50% of inoculated cells.
 It is an endpoint dilution assay used to quantify viruses that do not form plaques.
 In brief, serial dilutions of the virus are added to host cells.
 After incubation, the percentage of cell death is measured from a cell viability assay using a plate reader.
 Alternatively, microscopy can be used.
 The dilution at which 50% of the cell cultures are infected (the end point) is used to mathematically calculate a TCID50 result and is expressed as 50% infectious dose (ID50) per millilitre (ID50/ml).

 - Recombinant viruses can be engineered to express a fluorescent or luminescent marker.
-This virus assay detects virions faster than plaque assays or TCID50.
+This virus assay detects virions faster than plaque assays or TCID50 and is ideally suited to screen for antivirals.
 Additionally, it can be run on a microplate reader allowing automation.
 Samples containing unknown quantities of luciferase-expressing or fluorescence-expressing viruses are transferred on to a plaquing cell line in parallel with the standard dilution curve.
 The luminescence or fluorescence is read after incubation and viral titres are calculated based on the standard curve.

 - Hemagglutination assay and Hemagglutination Inhibition Assay (HIA) Haemagglutinin is a protein on the envelope of arboviruses, influenza and parainfluenza virus subtypes which binds red blood cells (RBCs) to form a lattice of agglutinated cells.
 In the hemagglutination assay, serial dilutions of the virus are added to RBCs.
 Samples are then screened for agglutinated cells.
 A variation of this virus assay is the hemagglutination inhibition assay used to measure specific antibodies in serum.
 If antibodies are present in the serum at a sufficient concentration, they will interfere with the viral attachment to RBCs, resulting in inhibition of hemagglutination.
 Both virus assays provide a relative virus quantitation3, 13, 14.